 To repeat: The second thing you must know about the Koran is that because Allah changed His mind, the chronology of the verses is all important.

 The third thing you must know is that THE KORAN IS NOT IN CHRONOLOGICAL ORDER.
 After the very short first chapter, the Al-Fatihah prayer, it is pretty much longest chapter to shortest.
 For example, the very long chapter two is the 87th chapter chronologically.

 Abrogation Simplifies Reading The Koran

 The chronology of the chapters, as generally agreed to by Islamic scholars, can be found on the Internet.
-The chronology is not some deep, dark secret.
 So, to avoid wasting your time reading verses that may have been abrogated by later verses, simply read the Koran in reverse chronological order, starting with the last chapter of revelations, chapter 110.